run-llama/sec-insights/backend/README.md

         - You can leave `AWS_KEY` & `AWS_SECRET` with dummy values
     1. `set -a`
     1. `source .env`
-1. If this is your first time spinning up the service on your machine, run `docker compose up`
+1. If this is your first time spinning up the service on your machine, run `make run_docker`
     - This will spin up the DB, LocalStack, and the FastAPI server all in their own containers but interconnected.
     - After all services in the compose stack have started running, exit with ctrl+c
 1. Run the database migrations with `make migrate`